Going Back to College at 40? Here’s How.

 FAQs about going back to school at 40

-Q: How does online learning work for returning adults?
+Q: How does online learning work for returning adults who are going back to college at 40?

 A: Coursework is typically submitted via an online learning platform.
 Students interact with professors in a variety of ways: email, phone, live chat, online discussion boards and even personal meetings.
 Assignments can be completed any time as long as course due dates are met.

-Q: Are there grants and scholarships for adults going back to school at 40?
+Q: Are there grants and scholarships for adults going back to college at 40?

 A: Accredited online universities generally offer financial aid or payment plans.
 Federal Pell Grants and student loans are available to those who meet program requirements and you may be able to find grants for adults who want to return to school.
 In addition, try searching for non traditional scholarships : scholarships for mothers, scholarships for women, scholarships for married people, scholarships for adults over 40 going back to college.